khamitov527/sponsor-sniper/backend/SPONSOR_DETECTION.md

 Each log file contains:
 1. Basic information about the video and detection parameters
+2. Full transcript of the video (if `include_transcript=1`)
-2. List of segments with non-zero probability of being sponsors
+3. List of segments with non-zero probability of being sponsors
-3. Detailed breakdown of detected sponsor segments
+4. Detailed breakdown of detected sponsor segments
-4. Text snippets that triggered the detection
+5. Text snippets that triggered the detection

 ## Detection Methods